ReadShade/ReadShade/source/depth3d/hardwareguides/sr.rst

 Manual Guide
 ------------

-If you prefer a more manual approach, follow these steps:
+If you prefer to install things yourself, follow these steps:

-#. **Install ReShade:** Install ReShade or inject it into your game, ensuring you use the `add-on version of ReShade <https://reshade.me/#download>`_.
+#. **Install ReShade:** Install ReShade or add it to your game.
+Make sure you use the `add-on version of ReShade <https://reshade.me/#download>`_.

    .. figure:: images/sr10.png